WordPress/openverse/README.md

 You can check the health of a live deployment of the API by running the live integration tests.

-1. Change directory to CC Catalog API
+1. Change directory to the Openverse Catalog API
 ```
-cd openverse-api
+cd cccatalog-api
 ```

-2. Install all dependencies for CC Catalog API
+2. Install all dependencies for Openverse Catalog API
 ```
 pipenv install
 ```
 3. Launch a new shell session
 ```
 pipenv shell
 ```
 4. Run API live integration test
 ```
 ./test/run_test.sh
 ```